jinn231/jinn231/README.md

 - 👨‍💻 All of my projects are available at [https://wannaaung.vercel.app/](https://wannaaung.vercel.app/)

-- 💬 Ask me about **MERN Stack, Typescript , Remix, Next and other javascript framework**
+- 💬 Ask me about **MERN Stack, Typescript , RemixJs, NextJs and other javascript framework**

 - 📫 How to reach me **jinn66490@gmail.com**